5 Ways Traceability Systems will benefit your Agribusiness

 This way, the traceability of agricultural products ensures that the agricultural products produced are of a high standard of quality and conform to the regulations.

-As a result, creating a traceability system that is both efficient and effective will help mitigate risk by helping agricultural businesses develop mechanisms for food safety and quality assurance.
+As a result, creating a farm traceability system that is both efficient and effective will help mitigate risk by helping agricultural businesses develop mechanisms for food safety and quality assurance.

 Systems like these provide a high level of transparency enabling all participants in the food system to detect risks quickly and respond in a shorter amount of time when an emergency occurs, for instance when a hazard or epidemic strikes.